 - The Minnesota Immunization Information Connection (MIIC) can provide you with this information if your vaccination was administered in Minnesota.
 Contact them by calling 1-800-657-3970.

 Health Services provides a wide variety of vaccines: MMR, DT, Tdap, Hepatitis A, Hepatitis B, Twinrix (combined Hepatitis A & B), Meningitis, and Flu.
-COVID vaccines coming sometime this Fall 2021!

 The Minnesota law requires all students born after December 31, 1956, who enroll in a Minnesota college or university to be immunized against diphtheria, tetanus, measles, mumps, and rubella.
 Health Services can provide these immunizations to students not meeting requirements.